Charan8420/QuickGrocer/README.md

 # Grocery Store Application

-### Note: This project will be updated by 18th December, 2023 with major changes
+### Note: This project will be updated by 18th December, 2023 with major changes!!!

 ```
 What's new: